 Fear in labour can create tension, which creates pain, then more fear and the cycle continues.
 Fear and anxiety can also create adrenaline production in the body, causing the labour to become dysfunctional, a common reason for Cesarean section.
 Freedom from fear and stress can make a huge difference in the birthing experience.

 "Prolonged and unresolved fear will interfere with how your body functions during birth."
 'The Birth Book' by William Sears MD and Martha Sears RN.

 Well actually no. During labour a woman's body produces endorphins that are at least 18 to 20 times more powerful than morphine.
 Nature intended that women give birth joyfully, even ecstatically.
 However fear during labour produces catecholamines that counteract endorphins leading to a vicious cycle of fear then tension that causes pain that increases fear that leads to more tension and so on.

-The good news is that self hypnosis, sometimes called Hypno-birthing, if practiced before the onset of labour produces a deep level of calm and serenity therefore eliminating the fear - tension - pain cycle.
+The good news is that self-hypnosis, sometimes called Hypnobirthing, if practised before the onset of labour produces a deep level of calm and serenity, therefore, eliminating the fear - tension - pain cycle.

 DID YOU KNOW?

-There are people that have life-threatening allergies to anesthetics who successfully undergo medical and dental surgeries with hypnosis as their only anesthesia!
+There are people that have life-threatening allergies to anaesthetics who successfully undergo medical and dental surgeries with hypnosis as their only anaesthesia!
 If hypnosis can create effective pain elimination for surgeries of all kinds, it can work for childbirth, and it does quite well.
 Your mind is much more powerful than you may realize, and right now you're using only about 10% of it.
-You can easily tap into that gold mine by using self hypnosis and you'll be amazed at what you can do!
+You can easily tap into that gold mine by using self-hypnosis and you'll be amazed at what you can do!